aleksandra-ludwiniak/real_estate_east_england/index.markdown

 Using techniques ranging from basic statistical analysis to advanced predictive modeling, this project seeks to uncover patterns and correlations that define the housing market in East England's countryside.
 The ultimate goal is to provide a predictive outlook on housing prices, enabling prospective homeowners to anticipate market trends and make strategic decisions about when and where to purchase a property.

-By focusing on this geographic area and market segment, this study addresses a significant gap in the available research, offering a targeted analysis that can help individuals and families better understand what to expect when considering a move to the countryside.
-Furthermore, this project not only aids buyers but also contributes to the broader dialogue about rural development and economic sustainability in East England.

 Here you can see a map of the areas we have been considering in the analysis:

 <iframe src="{{site.baseurl}}/graphs/Map_East_England.html" width="1000" height="500" style="border:none;"></iframe>